dylanvanh/investec-transaction-buckets/README.md

    sqlx migrate info
    ```

-   The app also runs embedded migrations on startup via `sqlx::migrate!("./migrations")` to keep schema in sync in production.
+   The app runs migrations from disk at startup using `Migrator::new(Path::new("./migrations"))`, so adding new SQL files does not require rebuilding the binary.
+In Docker, the `migrations/` folder is copied into the image.

 7. **Access database:**
    PostgreSQL is available on port 5432.
 You can connect using: